Chemical Hair Relaxer Class Action Suits and Do These Products Cause Cancer?

 In October 2022, Missouri resident Jennifer Mitchell filed a product liability lawsuit in the United States District Court for the Northern District of Illinois.
 She claimed that the chemicals in various companies’ hair-relaxing and hair-straightening products caused her to develop uterine cancer, leading to a full hysterectomy that robbed her of the ability to have children.
 Other women have since filed similar lawsuits, including Michelle N. Wray from Tennessee, who filed her lawsuit in the United States District Court for the Northern District of Illinois in December 2022.

 Read on to learn more about Ms. Mitchell’s chemical hair relaxer product liability lawsuit and the damages she wants to recover.
-We’ll also cover how to hire an experienced product liability lawyer to fight for your rights.
+We’ll also cover hiring an experienced product liability lawyer to fight for your rights.

 What Is a Product Liability Lawsuit?

-Before we dive into the chemical hair relaxer and cancer lawsuit, you must know what a product liability lawsuit is.
+Before we discuss the chemical hair relaxer and cancer lawsuit, you must understand what a product liability lawsuit is.

 A product liability lawsuit is a legal action that a consumer brings against distributors, manufacturers, and retailers of a product that injured them due to:

-1. Design flaws.
-Inherent design flaws can cause failures and disaster, leading to injuries and property damage.
+- Design flaws.
+Inherent design flaws can cause failures and disasters, leading to injuries and property damage.
 Examples of design flaws include:

-3. Marketing defects.
+- Marketing defects.
 This type of negligence means that products do not come with adequate safety warnings or concise, clear, and proper instructions.
 This can hide the risks of a product and lead customers to buy products they would ordinarily not buy.
-Ms. Mitchell and Ms. Wray’s chemical hair relaxer lawsuits contain design flaws as well as marketing defects.
+Ms. Mitchell and Ms. Wray’s chemical hair relaxer lawsuits contain design flaws and marketing defects.

 Like other personal injury cases, product liability lawsuits can be individual or class actions.
 They usually begin as individual actions and become class action lawsuits once other plaintiffs with similar complaints join.
 Plaintiffs are people or entities who bring cases against other parties (defendants) in a court of law.